 My interest in the Middle East led me to come become Director of the Conservative Middle East Council in 2010.
 In this role I travelled extensively across the region - but this time not on horseback!

 It was my time in the Army that made me realise the importance of politics and of getting involved in my community.
 I was a local Councillor for four years and I fought a tough Labour-held seat at the 2015 General Election.

 I'm a Conservative because I believe in enterprise, self-reliance and hard work.
 I believe in a strong national defence and the sound management of our economy.
 I believe in public service and helping others.
 I am a patriot and believe the duty of politicians is to safeguard our sovereignty.
 I voted to leave the EU because only the British electorate should control British laws, British borders and British money.

 I have had the honour of representing the Aldershot Constituency as its Member of Parliament since 2017.
-I was humbled to be asked by the Prime Minister to take up the role of Minister for Defence People and Veterans in April 2021 to September 2022.
+I was honoured to serve in the role of Minister for Defence People and Veterans in April 2021 to September 2022.
 Since September 2022, I have served as Europe Minister at the Foreign, Commonwealth and Development Office.

 If you have any questions or concerns you would like to raise, please don't hesitate to get in touch.